FastRobotsCornell/FastRobots-2026/docs/labs/Lab1.md

 ## Additional tasks for 5000-level students

-6. Combine the microphone and the Serial output to generate an electronic tuner.
-Your program should detect the frequency and print the corresponding musical note on the serial interface.
+6. Combine the microphone and the Serial output to generate an simplified electronic tuner.
+Your program should detect three different frequencies (you can choose which three) and print the corresponding musical note on the serial interface.

 # Lab 1B